Google has the cleanest cloud. Now it’s helping other companies go green

 “That cultural tenet we all share in our cloud organization—our success comes from our customer’s success—has been one of the big changes we’ve had to make,” he says.
 “And we’ve been thrilled with our progress.”
 Increasingly, a meaningful chunk of that success may come from Google Cloud’s ability to help companies succeed at sustainability.

 When it comes to reducing the carbon toll of computing, Google “does deserve a lot of credit for pushing the market, because they’ve been doing it for a very long time and they are being transparent about it,” says David Mytton, a London-based entrepreneur who writes about the cloud and sustainability.
 “They’re not claiming that everything is great and 100% renewable right now.
-They’re saying, ‘This is where we’re at, this is where we’re going to get to.'”
+They’re saying, ‘this is where we’re at, this is where we’re going to get to.'”
 (Mytton also credits Microsoft for Azure’s carbon-reduction efforts but says that AWS has been the least forthcoming of the big three.)

 Given Google Cloud’s ultimate goal of ridding carbon emissions from its data centers altogether, the day may come when its customers don’t have to devote much energy to understanding the impact of their own Google Cloud usage.
 In the meantime, decisions must be made.
 “For the next 10 years, as we work to achieve that, we’re providing new tools to our customers to choose low-carbon options amongst our infrastructure,” says cloud sustainability lead Chris Talbott.